leon-kj/kswo_navi/README.md

 # KSWO Navi
+## Starting the application
-Start the VITE Frontend server with `npm start` for a dev server.
+Start the VITE frontend server with `npm start` for a dev server.
+The server should be available under [https://localhost:5173](https://localhost:5173).
 Start the backend with `node server/server.js`.